elasticsearch-dump/elasticsearch-dump/.github/ISSUE_TEMPLATE/Bug_report.md

 **Additional context**
 Add any other context about the problem here.

 > A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
-What was the course url?
+What was the url?
 What steps will reproduce the issue?
 What OS experience the problem?
 All these details will help to fix any potential bugs as soon as possible.